 Shoaling fishes: Shoaling fishes are simply fishes that live in groups which are referred to as schools, for social and safety reasons.
 A tetra is an excellent example of fishes that live in ‘schools.’
 Although they are a relatively peaceful species, they can quickly get agitated or scared when they are few.

 A school of tetra fish is a set o 6 together.
-A five-gallon tank allows you to keep only 3 fishes which is not relatively equal to the school number, this technically means you need a 9-gallon container for one school of tetra.
+A five-gallon tank allows you to keep only 5 fishes which is nearly equal to the school number.
+So the great ideas is 5